jenkinsci/artifact-manager-s3-plugin/README.md

 * S3 Bucket Name: Name of the S3 Bucket to use to store artifacts.
 * S3 Bucket Region: Region to use to generate the URLs to get/put artifacts, by default it is autodetected.
 * Base Prefix: Prefix to use for files and folders inside the S3 Bucket, if the prefix is a folder should be end with `/`.
+* Use Accelerated Endpoint: Use accelerated endpoint for the S3 Bucket. please visit link for more details: https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html

 ![](images/bucket-settings.png)